SHUB-1806/Dino-Game-on-FPGA/README.md

 2. Open `dino_game.gprj`.
 3. Run Synthesize -> Place & Route -> generate the bitstream.
 4. Program the Tang Nano 20K over USB.

-## Can this run without an FPGA?

-No, not as-is.
-This is synthesizable Verilog written specifically for the Tang Nano 20K's FPGA fabric and its I2C-driven OLED — there's no CPU instruction stream to execute, so a laptop can't run the bitstream directly.

-You have two options if you don't have the board:

-- **Simulate it.** Tools like [Icarus Verilog](http://iverilog.icarus.com/) +
-  [GTKWave](https://gtkwave.sourceforge.net/), or Verilator, will run the RTL and let you inspect signals/waveforms on your laptop.
-You won't see the actual OLED output, but you can verify the game logic (jump timing, score counter, collision detection, state machine) is behaving correctly.
-- **Get access to an FPGA.** The Tang Nano 20K is inexpensive (~$25-30) and is what this project's pin constraints (`dino.cst`) target.

-If you want, I can help set up an Icarus Verilog testbench so you can simulate the game logic locally without any hardware.